 - Innovation and growth.
 Harvard Business Review found that diverse companies are 70% likelier to capture a new market.
 They’re also 45% more likely to report increased market share year-over-year.

 - Increased employee engagement.
 83% of millennials report being actively engaged when they believe their organisation fosters an inclusive workplace culture.
 That percentage drops to 60% when their organisation does not foster an inclusive culture.
 (A Gallup study has assessed the cost of disengaged employees at up to $350 billion per year in lost productivity.)

 - Powerful decision-making.
-Teams that are inclusive make better decisions up to 87% of the time, according to a study conducted by Forbes.
+Diverse teams make better decisions up to 87% of the time, according to a study conducted by Forbes.

 Why is workforce DEI critical – especially now?